 Some people find being offered a diagnosis a great relief if they have suffered for a long time with behaviour they can’t control or understand.
 It can feel like you finally know where you are standing, and have a platform to now work from.

 A diagnosis of a personality disorder can also help others understand you.
-Perhaps your family really struggle trying to understand you, but now they have a reference to try, and they can seek out support and information to improve their relationship with you.
+Perhaps your family really struggle trying to understand you, but now they have a reference to try.
+They can seek out support and information to improve their relationship with you.

 Why is a diagnosis of a personality disorder controversial?

-Many people feel that our personalities are too complex and individual, and too composed of personal life experience, to be distilled down to a diagnosed ‘disorder’ if they don’t fit an expected pattern.
+Many people feel that our personalities are too complex and individual, and too composed of personal life experience.
+It’s not fair for that to be distilled down to a diagnosed ‘disorder’ just because someone doesn’t fit an expected pattern.

 The word ‘disorder’ itself can sound limiting and negative.
 It’s really a word of exclusion, with a focus is only on what is different and ‘wrong’ with someone.
 It does not encompass a person’s strengths and resilience, but carries the implication that one’s personality is faulty.

-And when our personalities are so much of what we are, who wouldn’t feel upset, or potentially hopeless and invalidated and rejected, by that thought?
+And when our personalities are so much of what we are, who wouldn’t feel upset by that thought?
+Or potentially hopeless and invalidated and rejected?

-Some mental health care professionals point out that the negative focus of a personality disorder diagnosis is far from useful when it comes to treatment and to trying to help someone learn to manage their life better.
+Some mental health care professionals point out that the negative focus of a personality disorder diagnosis is far from useful when it comes to treatment.
+It doesn’t inspire someone to learn to manage their life better.

-The client can be left feeling unable to believe they can grow or change if they have a personality disorder, and the therapist can waste a lot of time trying to encourage any self belief.
-Whereas if the diagnosis is not made, and a person is just aware their personality is just difficult, a practitioner has a better chance of helping them recognise their strengths, have a balanced view of themselves and life, and find ways to move forward.
+The client can be left feeling unable to believe they can grow or change, and the therapist can waste a lot of time trying to encourage any self belief.
+Whereas if the diagnosis is not made, and a person is just aware their personality is just difficult?
+A practitioner has a better chance of helping them recognise their strengths, have a balanced view of themselves and life, and find ways to move forward.